I have outlined some startup website ideas in this post, to help your business in the new venture.

 Learn more about do-it-yourself website builders here.

 A website does not have to be a huge task, nor be too costly.
-My page on affordable websites for startups will give any business a strong start.
 Start small and grow the website with the business.